SLOTH BEARS: CHARACTERISTICS, BEHAVIOR AND REPRODUCTION

 Sloth Bear Feeding

-Half the sloth bear’s diet is termites, ants and beetle larvae.
+Sloth bears are omnivores (eat a variety of things, including plants and animals).
+Half their diet is termites, ants and beetle larvae.
 Termites are an especially abundant and reliable food source in the tropics.
-They also feed on fruits, roots, tubers, honey, eggs and flowers.
+They also feed on fruits, leaves, roots, tubers, honey, eggs and flowers.
 Occasionally they will eat the remains of a tiger kill.
-They sometimes raid maize, sugar cane and yam fields and comepte with villagers to collect sweet Mohwa flowers.
-Sloth bears competes with wild cats, canids and pigs for ants and termites.
+They sometimes raid maize, sugar cane and yam fields and compete with villagers to collect sweet Mohwa flowers.
+Sloth bears compete with wild cats, canids (dog-like animals) and pigs for ants and termites.

 Sloth bears have a long, extremely flexible snout, nostrils that close, almost prehensile lips and no incisors on their upper jaw.
 These adaptions allow they suck up large amount of ants and termites.
 They retain their lower canines, presumably for fighting.
 John Eliot wrote in National Geographic, “The front end of a sloth bear is unmistakable.
 From its shaggy black head protrudes a long whitish muzzle.
 The three-inch-long front claws are ivory white.
 These are the tools of this specialized bear's trade: feeding on termites and ants by ripping up their mounds and nests. “

 Sloth bears feed by tearing open termite and ant mounds in soil, old logs or trees with their foreclaws and pushing their long, flexible snouts into hole and blowing away the dirt around termites.
 When it eats it closes its nostrils and purses its lips and sucks insects like a vacuum cleaner through a gap in formed by missing upper incisor teeth and a hollowed out upper palate.
-The sucking sound they make can be heard 200 metes away.
+This sucking action is also accompanied with a series of puffings and belchings which can be heard up to 200 meters away.
+Their ability to voluntarily open and close their nostrils prevents the inhalation of dust during this process.
 The bears leave behind a hole wide and deep enough for a man to stand in up to his chest.
+Termites are a very secure food source, as they are present all year round.
 It is estimated that a sloth bears eats between 4,000 and 10,000 ants or termites at one time (between a pint and quart).

 Sloth bears have been observed in the spring feeding on honeycombs hand from tree branches, A 1977 article in Journal of Zoology read: “Uisng the claws as hooks, the bears can climb large diameter trunks.
 They descend by sliding backwards, sometimes making use of hanging creepers.
 On one occasion a bear was seen straddling a horizontal branch using a forepaw to scoop up honeycomb from below the brancg and periodically wiping the bees from his face.”
 Although the beers cry out when stung the continue at it until the whole honeycomb is consumed.